cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - Multiplicative is safe for all applications.
-- Additive blinding is possibly unsafe, unless one of the following conditions is met: The client has a certified copy of the server public key, as is the case in verifiable mode, the client input has high entropy, or the client mixes the public key into the OPRF evaluation.
+- Additive blinding is possibly unsafe, unless one of the following conditions is met: The client has a certified copy of the server public key (as is the case in verifiable mode), the client input has high entropy, or the client mixes the public key into the OPRF evaluation.

 To avoid security issues with the base mode, this specification RECOMMENDS use of